AndreiBarsan/Yeti/README.md

 -------
 This engine is a personal project of mine, so it's not really recommended for serious projects (like for serious game development endeavors).
-I try to document it decently, so one might learn one or two things from it.
-Or at learn about what nasty hacks to avoid in the future.
+I try to document it decently, so one might learn a couple of things from it.
+Or at least learn about what nasty hacks to avoid in the future.

 Looking forward to any fork! :)